alexnguyennz/alexnguyen.co.nz/src/content/notes/astro.md

 ### Svelte without client directive

-You must apply a [client directive](https://docs.astro.build/en/reference/directives-reference/#client-directives) for a Svelte component's slot to appear, even if this component doesn't need to hydrate.
+You must use a [client directive](https://docs.astro.build/en/reference/directives-reference/#client-directives) for a Svelte component's slot to appear, even if this component doesn't need to hydrate.

 ```astro
 <Button client:load>Button Text</Button>